ByteAcademyCo/Curriculum-Development-Milestones/Website-Pages/Web_Development.md

 ### Contents
 * Weeks 1-5 - Computer Science Fundamentals
 Students should be fully comfortable with the Python programming language after completion of this phase.
 This ranges from understanding the built-in syntax and semantics to leveraging powerful libraries to build complex applications designed to solve a broad range of problems.
 Students should also have an introductory understanding to most domains within software engineering including data structures, networking, databases and more.
-* Weeks 6-10 - Machine Learning
+* Weeks 6-10 - Web Development
-This phase deals with understanding the fundamentals machine learning.
-Upon successful completion of this phase, students are expected to be able to develop machine learning models for various applications and be able to analyze them through technical factors such as over/underfitting.
-Models covered include regerssion, k-nearest neighbors, principal component analysis and most importantly neural networks.
+This phase deals with understanding the fundamentals of web application development.
+Upon successful completion of this phase, students are expected to be able to develop a full end-to-end application, with the ability to store data in a SQL satabase, use a Python web server backend to handle incoming HTTP requests, acquire data from external sources, and present the user with a front end using HTML, CSS, and JavaScript.
+Topics covered include HTML, CSS, web servers & the Flask framework for Python, JavaScript fundamentals & syntax, and the React.js front-end framework.
-* Weeks 11-14 - Large-Scale Project
+* Weeks 11-14 - Sprint-Based Development
-Students will simulate a real-world environment and work on a large-scale project in a field they are interested in.
-Successful completion of this phase will result in developing a complete machine learning model on an application with some real world use cases.
+Students will simulate a real-world environment through participation in two group projects, using an Aglie development model.
+These projects will be executed in two successive two-week sprints, and will be assigned to groups of students by their instructor.
+Successful completion of this phase will result in developing two full stack applications, though each individual student may not work on all features of each application.

 ### Day-To-Day
 Each day will consist of 7 hours divided into 4 sections.
 We begin each day with a 1.5hour lecture from 10AM-11:30AM followed by half an hour of a Q&A session with the instructor.
 Following a 1hour lunch at 12:00PM, students are given 3.5hours to work on exercises for the material covered.
 The day ends with a 1 hour of help split between 1on1 tutoring and group studies.
 The day officially ends at 5:00PM but students are allowed to stay late to finish exercises or get a head-start on the next days material.